 - Poor lighting

-- Rodents living inside machines (especally dish / glass washers)
+- Rodents living inside machines (especially dish / glass washers)

-Where the engineer on site identifies a hazard that cannot be removed or controlled immediately, they must report the hazard to the responsible person on site and LCM Ltd’s safety director who will then carry out a risk assessment before any work is carried out.
+** Where the engineer on site identifies a hazard that cannot be removed or controlled immediately, they must report the hazard to the responsible person on site & LCM Ltd’s Safety Director who will then carry out a risk assessment before any work is carried out. **

 - Whenever possible, service work, repairs and adjustments will be carried out once the equipment has been isolated from the power supply and made dead.